imitelis/Birth_Query_Network/README.md

   *  Actually, there seems to be an issue even with FastAPI testing libraries, I found this; "https://stackoverflow.com/questions/72978364/modulenotfounderror-no-module-named-httpx" and unfortunately this too; "https://github.com/tiangolo/fastapi/discussions/6195", so it is 'open', somehow
   *  Since I can test the API manually, this is not required and we are out of time, we'll see what we can do later

-### Trying on your own:
+### Trying the API on your own:
-  *  Admin user: { "username": "administrator", "password:" "verystrongpassword" }
+  *  Be sure that you have configured the local database correctly and the db connection (the `DATABASE_URL` in the backend environment variables)
-  *  Average joe: { "username": "goodcitizen", "password": "veryoriginalpassword" }
+  *  Here are some credentials, for our admin user: `{ "username": "administrator", "password:" "verystrongpassword" }`
-  *  After logging, retrieve the access token and begin exploring the endpoints
+  *  And those for the average joe: `{ "username": "goodcitizen", "password": "veryoriginalpassword" }`
-  *  You can retrieve token from the `/docs#` url route
+  *  After logging, retrieve the access token and begin exploring the endpoints, from now the tokens need to go in the headers authorization
-  *  Now it is not longer possible to manipulate queries or users from here
+  *  This means that it is not longer possible to manipulate queries or users from the API docs, unfortunately (but this is actually more secure!)
-  *  You can still use some tools such as Postman or Insomnia for parsing the authentication bearer and playing around
+  *  However, you can still use some tools such as Postman or Insomnia for parsing the authentication bearer and playing around
-  *  Create new query, comment on query, update query, and get data from bigquery!
+  *  Create new query, comment on query, update query, and get your data from the birthquery!

 ### Starting the FrontEnd:
   *  Locate at the frontend folder in the terminal and run `npm install` to download the `node_modules` dependencies
   *  Then run `npm run start` to start the app and go to `localhost:9000`
   *  If your backend is successfully connected to the database and running at port `localhost:8000`, you should be capable to see the app running in your browser

-**NOTE:** If you face proxy or even hash errors during downloading the necccessary dependencies for the containers (either pip or npm installs), it's very likely that the error is from your internet connection (speed) itself, trust me, that happened to me the last night
+**NOTE:** If you face proxy or even hash errors during downloading the necccessary dependencies for the containers (either pip or npm installs), it's very likely that the error is from your internet connection (speed) itself, trust me, that happened to me the past night

 ### Docker:
   *  Be sure you have Docker installed in your OS, for Ubuntu you can check this by running `docker --version`